Ikeiwa/Artemis.Plugins.Devices.VialRGB/README.md

 - Effects triggered by key press might be innacurate since Leds are referenced by keycode (so macro keys will not trigger effects at their location)
 - Some keys do not trigger effects since vial doesn't send their keypresses (like the Fn key)
 - Lighting mode doesn't correctly reset to original mode on quit
+- Led keycodes are based on the Layout 0 of your device (couldn't find a way to get the current selected layout)